 Transfer to the University of Illinois at Springfield

 The University of Illinois Springfield has been dedicated to transfer students since it opened!
 We are experts at transferring your credit to UIS and make considerable effort to ensure that you have the best chance of transferring all of your credit hours.
-Visit u.select to help plan your transfer.
+Visit the Degree Audits website to learn more about transfer equivalency.
 This free service will show you how your credits will transfer to UIS.

 - For more information transferring to UIS, please see our overview below.